-SERIES OF SEVEN
+SERIES OF SEVENS

 In Revelation 5, Jesus receives a scroll sealed with seven seals.
 In Revelation 6 to 8, He opens the seals one by one.
 Each seal results in dramatic events on earth.

 In Revelation 8 to 11 seven angels blow seven trumpets, each with dramatic consequences on earth.

 And then in Revelation 15 to 16, seven angels pour seven bowls with the seven last plagues out on earth, with catastrophic consequences.